pkitazos/spa/docs/dev/project-form.md

 - Full `Tag` and `Flag` objects are used consistently throughout the client / form code
 - API layer uses simple ID arrays for simpler server logic

+## Overview

+We have designed four distinct schemas that handle data at different stages of the form lifecycle:

+1. **Form Internal State Schema** - What React Hook Form manages internally
+2. **Form Submission Schema** - Clean output when the form is submitted
+3. **API Input Schemas** - What gets sent to tRPC procedures (Create/Edit variants)
+4. **Form Initialisation Schema** - Data needed to populate and render the form

-## Schemas
+## Schema Details

+**Location**: `@/dto/project`

 ### Form Internal State Schema

 This represents what React Hook Form manages internally.
 It includes all possible fields that any user role might need, even if conditionally rendered.
-In a perfectly efficient world we would only fetch the data we need depending on the kind of user we're rendering the form for, but we do not live in that world unfortunately
+In a perfectly efficient world we would only fetch the data we need depending on the kind of user we're rendering the form for, but we do not live in that world unfortunately.

+We use full `{id, title}` objects for flags and tags rather than just IDs - this makes the form components much simpler to work with since they can directly display titles without needing to cross-reference separate lookup tables.
+We also include a UI-only helper field `isPreAllocated` that doesn't correspond to any database field but helps control the behavior of other form elements like capacity bounds and student selection.

+All role-specific fields are included in this schema even though they're conditionally rendered, which keeps the form component simple and avoids having multiple schema variants for different user types.
+The alternative would be complex conditional schema logic that would make the code much harder to maintain.

 ```tsx
 const formInternalStateSchema = z.object({